By Patricia Staszak, PT

 TIP: Set a timer at regular intervals – a reminder to adjust your posture or stand up/go for a walk.

-Best Desk Chairs for Working or Schooling from Home
+Best Desk Chairs for Working from Home

 Generally, we want a chair that is highly adjustable to fit our unique bodies.
 And usually, the more adjustable a chair is, the more it costs.
 There are many, many options available, but we chose just a few favorites to share.